Boston Fern: Plant Care and Grow Guide

 Boston ferns appreciate an extra bit of care.
 They like their environment to be humid and warm.
 They suffer when exposed to extreme temperatures when cultivated outside.

-Indoor fens need to be protected from drafts and should not be positioned near heating or air conditioning vents.
+Indoor ferns need to be protected from drafts and should not be positioned near heating or air conditioning vents.
 These plants do best when in a stable environment.

 Frequent watering is a must to keep the soil bed from drying out.
 They should be fed the entire growing season from spring to autumn.
 Humidity is also a necessity for your plant’s overall health.

 Boston ferns like very bright, but indirect light.
+This makes outdoor or indoor spots with filtered sunlight or partial shade ideal for them.
 If they are in a very shaded area, their fronds may suffer in appearance.

 Too much direct sunlight will burn their fronds.
 Whether you cultivate your fern indoors or outdoors, they should have access to bright light, but no direct exposure to the sun.